Set up an AWS resource endpoint connection

 • Personal access token (PAT): Create a new personal access token by opening the Konnect PAT page and selecting Generate Token.

-• Dedicated Cloud Gateway Control Plane Dedicated Cloud Gateway: You can use an existing Dedicated Cloud Gateway or create a new one to use for this tutorial.
+• Dedicated Cloud Gateway Control Plane: You can use an existing Dedicated Cloud Gateway or create a new one to use for this tutorial.

 • Network ID: The default Dedicated Cloud Gateway network ID can be found in API Gateway > Network